Schpadel/SteamDjangoDBModel/report/README.md

 a single game and created by a single user.

 Wishlists are lists which can be populated by the user with games that he would like to buy in the future and being informed about if they are on sale.
-A user always has exactly one wishlist and every wishlist is assigend to exactly one user.
+A user always has exactly one wishlist and every wishlist is assigned to exactly one user.

 Library contains games and for each game contained in the library the time played and so on is saved.